makerdao/mips/MIP4/mip4.md

 ### MIP4c4: MIP Removal Process

-MIP4c4 is a Process MIP component that allows the removal of an Accepted MIP using a subproposal.
+MIP4c4 is a Process MIP component that allows the removal of an Accepted MIP or set of MIPs.
 MIP4c4 subproposals have the following parameters:

 - **Default Feedback Period**: 3 months
 - **Frozen Period**: 1 month
+- **Governance Cycle**: Monthly
+- **Other Requirements**: None.

 MIP4c3 subproposals must use the template located at **[MIP4c4-Subproposal-Template.md](MIP4c4-Subproposal-Template.md)**.
 This template is considered ratified once this MIP moves to Accepted status.